SixArm/sixarm_ruby_ramp/README.md

 * car, cdr: aka first, rest (see shifted)
 * choice, choices: one or more random elements from an array
 * cross: return the cross pairings of an array with another array
-* divvy: divides an array, like a pie, into a specified number of slices (deprecated - see method rdoc)
+* divvy: divides an array, like a pie, into a specified number of slices (deprecated)
 * onto: return a hash that maps an array's keys on to another array's values
 * rotate: moves the first element of an array to the end
 * rest: return the rest of the items of the array (aka cdr, aka shifted)
 * shifted, shifted!: return an array with the first n items shifted (aka cdr, aka rest)
-* shuffle, shuffle!: randomly sort an array efficiently; each of these methods are loaded only if needed (Ruby 1.8.7+ already defines shuffle)
+* shuffle, shuffle!: randomly sort an array efficiently (backport)
-* slices: divide an array into specified number of equal size sub-arrays (deprecated - see method rdoc)
+* slices: divide an array into specified number of equal size sub-arrays (deprecated)
-* to_csv: join a multidimensional array into a string in CSV (Comma Separated Values), with each subarray becoming one 'line' in the output; typically for viewing in a spreadsheet such as Excel.
+* to_csv: join a 2D array to a string as CSV (Comma Separated Values)
-* to_tdf: join a multidimensional array into a string in TDF (Tab Delimited Format); this is an alias for #to_tsv
+* to_tdf: join a 2D array to a string as TDF (Tab Delimited Format)
-* to_tsv: join a multidimensional array into a string in TSV (Tab Separated Values), with each subarray becoming one 'line' in the output; typically for viewing in a spreadsheet such as Excel.
+* to_tsv: join a 2D array to a string as TSV (Tab Separated Values)
-* union: builds an array containing each of the unique elements of sub-arrays ([[1,2,3,4],[2,3,4,5],[3,4,5,6]].union => [1,2,3,4,5,6])
+* union: set union of the sub-arrays.

 ### Array join